Mickleover Neighbourhood Team

 Your Safer Neighbourhood Team is committed to making your community a safer and better place to live and work.

-Find out more about Safer Neighbourhoods on the Derbyshire Police website, and see their page about the Mickleover Safer Neighbourhood Team.
+Find out more about Safer Neighbourhoods on the Derbyshire Police website.
+You can also view their page about the Mickleover Safer Neighbourhood Team.

 For more information about neighbourhood forums, visit our Neighbourhood working - information page.